return-STEM/programming-guides/guide/intropy/lists.md

 >>> pear
 >>> banana
 >>> kiwi
 ```
 In the previous method, you were cycling through numbers, and using numbers to reference elements in the list.
 Now you are directly cycling through the elements of the list without having to worry about indices.

 > **You cannot use this type of loop to change the values inside a list.**

+However, you can use this method to change _other_ values, just not those inside the list.

 # List Methods & Operations